noaione/spotilava/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
-     Please make sure your problem is not something in the Known Issues in the README -->
+     Please make sure your problem is not something in the Known Issues in the README

+     You can also select extra labels for the specific module that is not working on the right side.
+-->

 **Describe the bug**